DJZK/stringify.me-theme-card2/README.md

-# Template Theme page for Stringify.me https://github.com/prakis/stringify.me
+# Profile Theme for Stringify.me https://github.com/prakis/stringify.me

 Note: index.html, profile.json, profile.jpg files in this repo are only for testing purpose.
 Template.html is the file with all theme and template code.